 During the semester, both practical and theoretical knowledge will regularly be evaluated.
 Attendance (but not a successful passing of the midterm) is obligatory at the two mid-term tests.
 Students absent from the mid-term tests should reattend at a given timepoint or their semester will not be accepted.
-The midterms are held in the dissection room, and composed of identification of several structures on the specimen together with theoretical questions related to the subject.

-Test I. (oral, obligatory to attend) Date: 7th week (3rd class of the week)
+The midterms are held in the dissection room and composed of identification of several structures on the specimen together with theoretical questions related to the subject.

-Topics: Gross anatomy of the upper and lower limbs together with their girdles
+Test I. (oral, obligatory to attend)

-(bones, joints, muscles, fasciae, nerves and vessels)
+Topics: Gross anatomy of the upper and lower limbs together with their girdles (bones, joints, muscles, fasciae, nerves and vessels)